schalkjoubert/DIGIFOX-documentation/changelog/gallery-changelog.md

 * Codespace: Update master to main branch

 2.3 | 2023-04-14
-* New: Create "under construction" setup option..
+* New: Create "under construction" setup option.

+2.4 | 2023-07-31
+* Update: Added JS & PHGP to handle screen size detection.
+Used in  particular for the responsive display of gallery thumbnails.